-The U of I has a distillation system (see attached photo) where all the grain processing and spirit production will occur.
-Prior to distillation, U of I will run HPLC and GC tests on the grain to determine chemical composition.
+The University of Illinois (U of I) has a distillation system (see attached photo) where all the grain processing and spirit production will occur.
+After distillation, U of I will run HPLC and GC tests on the white whiskey to determine chemical composition.
 The distillation process will be completed at the 100 gallon scale and the unaged distill will be tasted at identical proofs to ensure any variation in flavor or likability is due only to the grain itself.
 The U of I lab will follow industry-approved standardized distilling practices vetted by a professional distiller.

 For the tasting at the University of Illinois, we will bring together a group of tasters including a liquor industry representative, an academic, a farmer, and a Certified Spirit Educator.
 The tasters will blindly rank the spirits for traits including appearance, nose, palate, finish, mouthfeel, and throat burn.
 Following the test, we will host a public education event to share information about heirloom corn varieties with the public.